ironhack-labs/lab-javascript-memory-game/README.md

 To flip a card, you can have multiple approaches.
 We will give you two possible ways (but you can find even more than that):

-- Option 1: on click, add the class `turned` to the `div` of class `card` like in the following example:
+- Option 1: on click, add the class `turned` next to the class `card` to the `div` that represents each card - like in the following example:

   ```html
   <!-- Only display the back that is blue -->